A unique coupling of the massive spin-2 field to supergravity: Discussion and conclusions

 Our result has a natural interpretation in superstring theory.
 A non-BPS massive multiplet arises in type I superstring theory on $T^6$ from the first oscillator mode of the open string with mass $m= \frac{1}{\sqrt{\alpha'}}$ \cite{Lust:2021jps}.
 In $\mathcal{N}=4$ supergravity, it is a long multiplet comprising 128+128 degrees of freedom descending from a symmetric tensor $h_{MN}$, a 3-form $A_{MNP}$ and a vector spinor $\lambda_M$ in ten dimensions.
 The three-point amplitude of two such spin-2 particles and a graviton gives precisely the non-minimal coupling that we obtained in this paper as the most general coupling to off-shell supergravity in four dimensions.
 On the other hand, the massless closed string states in ten dimensions give for each Kaluza--Klein mode along $T^6$ a massive 1/2-BPS spin-2 multiplet comprising 24+24 degrees of freedom and five massive 1/2-BPS vector multiplets.
 One will obtain the same amplitudes at tree-level, for either spin-2 multiplets, if one considers an orbifold of the theory breaking $\mathcal{N}=4$ to $\mathcal{N}\ge 1$ supersymmetry.
-We find therefore that the coupling we defined in this paper has a natural interpretation in superstring theory as the coupling to gravity of a non-trivial spin-2 Regge excitation of the string.
-As such, we know that there exist ultra-violet completions of the theory, although string theory will always include more higher-spin particles of mass of the same order $\sqrt{\frac{n}{\alpha'}}$ for $n\in \mathbb{N}$ so that $\Lambda_3$ is far beyond the scale of new physics for $m\ll M_{\scalebox{0.6}{P}}$.
+We find therefore that the coupling we defined in this paper has a natural interpretation in superstring theory as the coupling to gravity of a non-trivial spin-2 Regge excitation of the open string.\footnote{It would be interesting to also compare our result with the analogous coupling that arises in the closed string case.
+The gravitational coupling of a massive spin-2 closed string oscillator mode was computed in \cite{Lust:2023sfk}.
+However, this massive spin-2 mode does not belong to a massive spin-2 multiplet, but is instead the superposition of four spin-2 fields, respectively in a spin-2, two spin-$\frac{3}{2}$ and a spin-3 multiplet.
+In this case the coupling to gravity is minimal, in apparent contradiction with our result, but one would need to compute the actual spin-2 multiplet amplitude in order to make a proper comparison.} As such, we know that there exist ultra-violet completions of the theory, although string theory will always include more higher-spin particles of mass of the same order $\sqrt{\frac{n}{\alpha'}}$ for $n\in \mathbb{N}$ so that $\Lambda_3$ is far beyond the scale of new physics for $m\ll M_{\scalebox{0.6}{P}}$.

 It is therefore tempting to extrapolate our results to extended supergravity with $\mathcal{N}\ge 2$ supersymmetry.
 Our findings show that there is a unique way to write the gravitational coupling of a long spin-2 multiplet, with the particular non-minimal coupling including higher derivative terms for the spin-1 fields.
 We expect also that the gravitational coupling of a 1/2-BPS short multiplet must necessarily be the one of a Kaluza--Klein multiplet by supersymmetry, corresponding to the only non-trivial modification of the local supersymmetry algebra descending from higher dimensions.
 This corroborates the expectations one may get within the infinite distance swampland paradigm \cite{Ooguri:2006in,Grimm:2018ohb,Lee:2019wij}.
 Considering an asymptotic point in the moduli space of vacua in which the 1/2-BPS mass of such a spin-2 multiplet vanishes, we must get an infinite tower of massless spin-2 multiplets that will be interpreted as a decompactification limit.
 On the contrary, an asymptotic point in moduli space in which a long multiplet mass vanishes will give rise to an infinite tower of higher-spin fields becoming massless, as in the tensionless limit of a perturbative string theory.